 To ensure uniformity in sampling across the search space, we propose a sampling strategy based on Euclidean distance, referred to as EDS.
 This strategy is implemented through the following steps:

-1. Initialize sampling: For the parameter space X, Randomly select 3 points as the initial sampling set DT.
+1. Initialize sampling: For the parameter space X, randomly select 3 points as the initial sampling set DT.

 2. Calculate minimum Euclidean distance: For each unsampled point in X, calculate the Euclidean distance between the point and each sampled point in DT.
 Then, obtain the minimum distance between the unsampled point and the sampled points:

-dminx=minxi∈DT|x-xi|
+dminx=minxi∈DT|x-xi|,

 3. Select the next sampling point: For all unsampled points in X, choose the one with the maximum minimum Euclidean distance as the next sampling point:

-xnext=argmax dminx
+xnext=argmax dminx,

 4. Update the sample set: Add xnext to DT, and repeat steps 2 and 3 until the required number of sampling points is obtained.